yoyow-org/yoyow_en_docs/docs/api/node_api.rst

     required_fee_data
     {
        account_uid_type fee_payer_uid; // payer uid
-       int64_t          min_fee;       // 最低总费用，单位是核心资产去掉小数点后的值（与 asset 类型用法相同）；The lowest total cost and the unit is the value of core asset after being removed the part after the decimal point (same usage as the asset type) int64_t          min_real_fee;  // 最低真实费用（不能用币天抵扣的部分），单位同上 The lowest real cost (the part that cannot be deducted using tokens), and the unit is the same as above
+       int64_t          min_fee;       // The lowest total cost and the unit is the value of core asset after being removed the part after the decimal point (same usage as the asset type) int64_t          min_real_fee;  // The lowest real cost (the part that cannot be deducted using tokens), and the unit is the same as above
     };